Resource

 Claude

 An AI assistant developed by Anthropic, available as a family of models ranging from fast and lightweight to its most capable versions.
 Claude is designed with a focus on safe and predictable behaviour, and supports extended reasoning, tool use, and long-context tasks.
-It is one of the leading frontier models alongside GPT-4o and Gemini.
+It is one of the leading frontier models alongside models from OpenAI and Google.

 Computer Vision